 Back in my days as a physician, one of the highlights of my career was performing an EKG on a very well-known persecuted Christian from the underground church.
 As I placed my hands on the deep (at least 1 inch deep and a foot or so long) scars on his chest and back, I was in awe at the example of this joy-filled and gracious man!
 One of the things I best remember him saying was that in a situation where believers suffer severe persecution, denominations and theological divisions do not matter.
 What counts is the heart and the relationship with Jesus.
 In prison he had deep fellowship with some who, under normal situations, people would say were part of a cult, or certainly very unsound theologically.

 I pray it will not take that kind of persecution to bring the body of Christ to unity.

 Jesus is in the process of breaking down the barriers that we have erected between us.
 He is coming back for a pure bride, without spot or wrinkle.
 As life accelerates towards his coming again, I believe we will see Christians walking together without regard to which church they attend, or what theology they hold.
 Even so come, Lord Jesus!

 What can we do as churches together that we cannot do on our own?
-Let's build his Kingdom rather concentration on living in luxury and comfort in our own houses.
+Let’s build his Kingdom rather than concentrating on living in luxury and comfort in our own houses.